Yashwanth023/NewsSite_using_Nextjs/README.md

-Here's a well-structured README.md file for your repository:

-markdown
-Copy
-Edit
 # 📰 NewsSite Using Next.js

 This is a **news website** built using **Next.js**.
 The application fetches and displays news articles based on different categories such as business, science, sports, and more.